tom-pollak/notes/Year 2/Term 2/SYS3/Sys3 Exam.md

 | Structural  | (3, 6, FALU)    | (6, 6, FALU)    |                 |
 | Structural  | (2, 8, WB.4)    | (6, 8, WB.12)   |                 |
 | Memory      | (1, 7, DS)      | (2, 7, DF)      | (5, 7, OF)                |

-- Is final memory hazard valid???
-- Is it memory or DATA
-- 2 Memory read ports?

 ## Part B